Dennard Wilson

-Dennard Wilson (born March 31, 1982) is an American football coach and former safety who is the defensive backs coach for the Baltimore Ravens of the National Football League (NFL).
+Dennard Wilson (born March 31, 1982) is an American football coach and former safety who is the defensive coordinator for the Tennessee Titans of the National Football League (NFL).
 He is a former American football safety in the NFL who was signed as a free agent by the Washington Redskins in 2004.
-He played college football at the University of Maryland and matriculated with a bachelor's degree in Communications.
+He played college football at the University of Maryland and matriculated with a bachelor's degree in communications.